ref:https://codecraft.tv/courses/angular/components/templates-styles-view-encapsulation/#_viewencapsulation_none

 We’ve covered the basics of the

-decorator in the quickstart.
-We explained how decorators work and both the template
+@Component decorator in the quickstart.
+We explained how decorators work and both the template and selector configuration properties of the @Component decorator.

 In this lecture we will go through a number of other configuration properties including